Wikipedia page view trend data for AI

 get_growth

-Measure Wikipedia page view growth and compare against Google Search - Wikipedia often spikes 24-72 hours before Google Search catches up, making it a leading indicator for breaking topics.
+Measure Wikipedia page view growth and compare against Google Search.
+Wikipedia often spikes 24-72 hours before Google Search catches up on breaking topics.

 get_growth(keyword='quantum computing', source='wikipedia, google search', percent_growth=['1M', '3M'])